vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ### Submit the inventory count to SAP

 As noted earlier, we call `BAPI_MATPHYSINV_COUNT` to submit the inventory count, and then `BAPI_TRANSACTION_COMMIT` to finalize the update.
-All XQL resides in a standard SAP data source with placeholders for the inventory number, fiscal year, and a `CountTablePayload` that holds a dynamic number of table rows based on the document's items.
+The XQL sits inside a standard SAP data source.

+The XQL has placeholders for the inventory number and fiscal year.
+It also has a `CountTablePayload` placeholder that contains the updated rows of the `ITEMS` table.
 This setup keeps the script flexible, no matter how many items the inventory document contains.

 {% highlight test %}
 EXECUTE FUNCTION 'BAPI_MATPHYSINV_COUNT'